bmezaris/TextToVideoRetrieval-TtimesV/README.md

 Please note that in [1] we train our network using six configurations of the same architecture with different training parameters, and then we combine the results of the six configurations.
 Specifically, each model is trained using two optimizers, i.e., Adam and RMSprop, and three learning rates ( $1\times10^4$, $5\times10^5$, $1\times10^5$ ).

 ## Evaluation
-To evaluate the trained model on the IACC.3 and V3C1 datasets for the TRECVID AVS 2016/2017/2018 and 2019/2020/2021 topics please follow the next steps:
+To evaluate a trained model on the IACC.3 and V3C1 datasets for the TRECVID AVS 2016/2017/2018 and 2019/2020/2021 topics, you can follow the steps below:

 ```
 rootpath=$HOME/TtimesV